aice09/personal-website/_posts/2024-10-15-shredos-hardware-disposal.md

 ## The takeaway

-Running the POC before committing to a tool at scale paid off.
-It gave the team confidence in the reporting, confidence in the process, and a clean way to prove compliance before any drive ever reached the vendor.
 Sometimes the most important infrastructure work isn't about building something new — it's making sure something old is retired the right way, with the evidence to back it up.